itissandeep98/SheroesSurvey/README.md

   - Type of file (Image, pdf, txt etc.)
   - Size limit of file

-● Individual link of the forms that can be shared tothe end-users to fill them up.
+● Individual link of the forms that can be shared to the end-users to fill them up.

 ● Questions can be marked compulsory by the creator.